siro257/siro257/README.md

 ### About me:

-- 🤖🧠 I’m interested in machine learning and data science.
+- 🤖🧠 I’m interested in machine learning and data science
-- 🎉   2020 Goals: Get more familiar with data science and machine learning.
+- 🎉   2021 Goals: Create & deploy webapp/project archives
-- ⚡   Fun fact: I love developing and playing video games!
+- ⚡   Fun fact: I like cats

 ### Connect with me: